Periscope: Gundlach and Vickers 360-degree periscopes

-Periscopic gun-sights
+Periscopic gunsights

 Periscopic sights were also introduced during the Second World War.
 In British use, the Vickers periscope was provided with sighting lines, enabling front and rear prisms to be directly aligned to gain an accurate direction.
 On later tanks such as the Churchill and Cromwell, a similarly marked episcope provided a backup sighting mechanism aligned with a vane sight on the turret roof.

 Later, US-built Sherman tanks and British Centurion and Charioteer tanks replaced the main telescopic sight with a true periscopic sight in the primary role.
 The periscopic sight was linked to the gun itself, allowing elevation to be captured (rotation being fixed as part of rotating turret).
 The sights formed part of the overall periscope, providing the gunner with greater overall vision than previously possible with the telescopic sight.
+The FV4201 Chieftain used the TESS (Telescopic Sighting System) developed in the early 1980s that was later sold as surplus for use on the RAF Phantom aircraft.

 Modern specialised AFV periscopes

 In modern use, specialised periscopes can also provide night vision.
-The Embedded Image Periscope (EIP) designed and patented by Kent Periscopes provides standard unity vision periscope functionality for normal daytime viewing of the vehicle surroundings plus the ability to display digital images from a range of on-vehicle sensors and cameras (including thermal and low light) such that the resulting image appears "embedded" internally within the unit and projected at a comfortable viewing positions.
+The Embedded Image Periscope (EIP) designed and patented by Kent Periscopes provides standard unity vision periscope functionality for normal daytime viewing of the vehicle surroundings plus the ability to display digital images from a range of on-vehicle sensors and cameras (including thermal and low light) such that the resulting image appears "embedded" internally within the unit and projected at a comfortable viewing position.